 Function revauxD appends the reverse of its first parameter to its second one.
 Since it does not reuse the recursive cells of its first parameter, the only remaining recursive sharing is related to its second parameter.
 Nevertheless the sharing with the non recursive elements of the first list is reflected in the last set of the signature.
-Function revD consists of a simple call to revauxD passing it an empty list as the second actual parameter, so the only remaining sharing is that between the non-
+Function revD consists of a simple call to revauxD passing it an empty list as the second actual parameter, so the only remaining sharing is that between the nonChapter 7.
+A Sharing Analysis for SAFE

-FIGURE 1.8.
+FIGURE 7.8.
 Destructive mergesort